nehabansal1688/next-js-simple-project/readme.md

 * it lets you create user base for authentication and you can create collection with all the fields and specify field types
 * it exposes rest api for you to access data

+# getStaticProps
+pro - data is fetched ar server at build time and data is included in the static page. page is loaded quickly too and seo optimized too. cons- if data is refreshed in DB then it wnt be updated in UI

+# inceremtal static regenration
+when page is rendered in server side using **getStaticProps** then page wnt update automaticallly if data changes in database. for impementing ISR we just need to add revalidate: 30(time in sec) along with the return value of getStaticProps. data will be refreshed in server after every 30 seconds

+# getServerSideProps
+data is reloaded on page load so if many calls are made to backed then it takes some time to fetch reposne for all the calls there is no diff between getServerSide props and getStatic props in dev mode as both will be reloaded on page load

+# API routes
+to create api end point we can create api folder inside pages. any file inside pages->api->products.js will be treated as api endpoint and can be used to fetch the data. file containes handler which taken req and res as parameter and returns res.success(200).json([data]);